Classification and characterization of nonequilibrium Higgs modes in unconventional superconductors: Introduction

-The Higgs oscillation can be understood as a massive excitation along the radial direction in the Mexican hat potential of the free energy \cite{PhysRevLett.13.508, PhysRevB.84.174522, PhysRevB.87.054503, Pashkinscience14}.
-Several mechanisms have been investigated in order to start Higgs oscillations in superconducting systems \cite{PhysRevLett.45.660, Sherman2015, PhysRevB.89.060503, PhysRevB.91.214505}.\\ Phenomenologically the following instructive picture can be drawn: Higgs oscillations can be excited by taking the superconductor out of equilibrium, for example by an ultrafast intense THz laser pulse \cite{kopninBook,Orenstein12,Papen07,Papen08,Schny11,Krull14,PhysRevB.95.104507,volkov1974,YuzJofPhys05,zachmannNJP13,PhysRevB.92.224517,PhysRevB.96.184518,2017arXiv171104923K}.
-In this case, Cooper pairs are partially broken and the landscape of the free energy changes suddenly, i.e. the Mexican hat shrinks.
-Thus the THz laser pulse acts like a quantum quench, reflecting the impulsive character of the light pulse.
-As long as this process is faster than the time scale of the condensate, given by $\tau_\Delta = \hbar/(2 \Delta)$, where $2 \Delta$ is the energy gap of the superconductor, the condensate is unable to follow the minimum of free energy adiabatically \cite{krull_nat_commun_2016,Akba13}.
-Consequently, the collective Higgs oscillation of the condensate is excited, as sketched in Fig.\ \ref{fig_cartoon}b.\\ In order to excite Higgs oscillations, the laser pulse must fulfil two conditions.
-On the one hand, the pulse should only excite a small fraction of the Cooper pairs, enough to have a significant quench of the Mexican hat, but not too many that the superconducting signatures would be screened by hot electrons.
-More specifically, a short optical pulse far above gap frequencies induces a strong Drude-Peak in the optical conductivity, which would overlap with the weak signal of the Higgs oscillations.
-Instead a suitable pulse corresponds to a peak located in or close to the gap, which only slightly overlaps with the continuum of quasi-particles, see left side of Fig.\ \ref{fig_cartoon}c.
-On the other hand the pulse must fulfil the non-adiabacity condition, which implies a short laser pulse (right side of Fig. \ref{fig_cartoon}c) and hence requires the broad spectrum in energy domain (rather than a narrow band multicycle pulse tuned close to the gap).
-For typical gaps in the meV regime, a single cycle THz laser pulse is exactly on the brink of these two regimes \cite{Fulop12}, allowing for an excitation of the Higgs oscillations without heating the system too much.
-For thin films of the s-wave superconductor Nb$_{1-x}$Ti$_x$N, this approach has already been implemented successfully in experiments \cite{matsunagaPRL12,matsunagaPRL13,Matsunagascience14,Pashkinscience14}. \\ Note that the breaking of Cooper pairs is accompanied by transfer of momentum $2 \bf q$.
-This reflects the finite quadrupol moment of the excitations.
-For a THz pump pulse the corresponding wavelength is in the same order of magnitude as the coherence length of the Cooper pairs $\xi^{-1} \propto |{2 \bf q}|$. \\ In this article we show that nonequilibrium Higgs spectroscopy offers a unique way to investigate the symmetry and collective excitation spectrum of superconductors.
-Depending on the symmetry of the excitation mechanism and the ground state of the system, Higgs oscillations with different frequencies can be induced and identified.
-In strong correspondence to phonon spectroscopy, this allows us to completely characterize the nature of a superconducting condensate with a single class of experiments, repeated at various momentum points.\\
+In order to excite Higgs oscillations, the laser pulse must fulfill two conditions.
+On the one hand, the pulse should only excite a small fraction of the Cooper pairs, enough to generate a significant quench of the Mexican hat, but not too many that the superconducting signatures would be screened by hot electrons.
+More specifically, a short optical pulse far above gap frequencies induces a strong Drude-peak in the optical conductivity, which would overlap with the weak signal of the Higgs oscillations.
+Instead a suitable pulse corresponds to a peak located in or close to the gap, which only slightly overlaps with the continuum of quasi-particles, as depicted in Figure~\ref{fig:figure1}c.
+On the other hand, the pulse must fulfill the nonadiabaticity condition, which implies a short laser pulse (Figure~\ref{fig:figure1}d) and hence requires the broad spectrum in energy domain (rather than a narrow band multicycle pulse tuned close to the gap).
+For typical gaps in the meV regime, a single cycle THz laser pulse is exactly on the brink of these two regimes \cite{Fulop12}, allowing for an excitation of the Higgs oscillations without heating or photo-doping the system too much.